Community Service and Philanthropy Guidelines

 - Time spent promoting or campaigning for a political candidate/party/ideal can be counted as community service hours.

 - Donating or attempting to donate blood counts as one community service hour.
-Double blood donation can count as two hours of service.
+Donating blood twice (as limited by campus regulations) can count as two hours of service.

 - Assisting with the functioning or marketing of a blood drive can be counted as community service.

-Students that have questions about where their hours fall may contact the Lewis J. Burger Center for Leadership and Service by email (email@example.com).
-In the event that your hours are denied and you believe that those hours should have been approved, you may contact the LJB Center.
-The LJB Center reserves the right to approve/deny hours at the office's discretion and to change the above guidelines as needed.
+Students that have questions about whether or not their service hours qualify may contact the Lewis J. Burger Center for Leadership and Service by email (email@example.com).
+In the event that your hours are denied, and you believe that those hours should have been approved, please contact the LJB Center; the center reserves the right to approve/deny hours at the office's discretion and to change the above guidelines as needed.

 - Afterschool Programs, Tutoring and/or Mentoring